pbhu1024/awesome-augmented-language-model/README.md

 ## Prompt
 ### Hard Prompt
+- Zhou, Yulin and Zhao, Yiren and Shumailov, Ilia and Mullins, Robert and Gal, Yarin,**Revisiting Automated Prompting: Are We Actually Doing Better?**,2023, [[Paper]](http://arxiv.org/abs/2304.03609)

+- Liu, Chi and Wang, Haochun and Xi, Nuwa and Zhao, Sendong and Qin, Bing,**Global Prompt Cell: A Portable Control Module for Effective Prompt**,2023, [[Paper]](http://arxiv.org/abs/2304.05642)

+- Pitis, Silviu and Zhang, Michael R. and Wang, Andrew and Ba, Jimmy,**Boosted Prompt Ensembles for Large Language Models**,2023, [[Paper]](http://arxiv.org/abs/2304.05970)

+- Wu, Tongshuang and Jiang, Ellen and Donsbach, Aaron and Gray, Jeff and Molina, Alejandra and Terry, Michael and Cai, Carrie J.,**PromptChainer: Chaining Large Language Model Prompts through Visual Programming**,2022, [[Paper]](http://arxiv.org/abs/2203.06566)

+- Chen, Jiuhai and Chen, Lichang and Huang, Heng and Zhou, Tianyi,**When do you need Chain-of-Thought Prompting for ChatGPT?**,2023, [[Paper]](http://arxiv.org/abs/2304.03262)

+- Madaan, Aman and Yazdanbakhsh, Amir,**Text and Patterns: For Effective Chain of Thought, It Takes Two to Tango**,2022, [[Paper]](http://arxiv.org/abs/2209.07686)

+- Orhan, A. Emin,**Recognition, recall, and retention of few-shot memories in large language models**,2023, [[Paper]](http://arxiv.org/abs/2303.17557)

 - Zhou, Wenxuan and Zhang, Sheng and Poon, Hoifung and Chen, Muhao, **Context-faithful Prompting for Large Language Models**, 2023 [[Paper]](http://arxiv.org/abs/2303.11315)

 - Lyu, Xinxi and Min, Sewon and Beltagy, Iz and Zettlemoyer, Luke and Hajishirzi, Hannaneh, **Z-ICL: Zero-Shot In-Context Learning with Pseudo-Demonstrations**, 2022 [[Paper]](http://arxiv.org/abs/2212.09865)